MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-replace.md

 [!INCLUDE [pre-release-label](../includes/pre-release-label-v3.md)]

 The ability to replace a dialog can be useful when you need to validate user input or repeat an action during the course of a conversation.
-With the Bot Builder SDK for Node.js, you can replace a dialog by using the [`session.replaceDialog`](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#replacedialog) method.
+With the Bot Framework SDK for Node.js, you can replace a dialog by using the [`session.replaceDialog`](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#replacedialog) method.
 This method enables you to end the current dialog and replace it with a new dialog without returning to the caller.

 ## Create custom prompts to validate input

-The Bot Builder SDK for Node.js includes input validation for some types of [prompts](bot-builder-nodejs-dialog-prompt.md) such as `Prompts.time` and `Prompts.choice`.
+The Bot Framework SDK for Node.js includes input validation for some types of [prompts](bot-builder-nodejs-dialog-prompt.md) such as `Prompts.time` and `Prompts.choice`.
 To validate text input that you receive in response to `Prompts.text`, you must create your own validation logic and custom prompts.

 You may want to validate an input if the input must comply with a certain value, pattern, range, or criteria that you define.
 If an input fails validation, the bot can prompt the user for that information again by using the `session.replaceDialog` method.